What is Property Maintenance, What Does it Mean to Maintain a Property, Why is It Important and How do you Do It?

 This process will work well with property management software, which will cost you less overall associated fees, and you can add your maintenance personnel for free.

-Enable Regular Property Audits – Preventative Maintenance is King
+Enable Regular Property Audits – Preventative Maintenance is Key

 One of the best ways to prevent immense or long-term damage to your rentals is to conduct regular property audits.
 Like inspections, an audit will help protect your property by ensuring you’re aware of any potential weaknesses in your rentals.
 So, how do you set forth on a property audit?